Blocks & Lots

 For most of America, this is the first option they look at when thinking about buying a home.
 After all, the concept of a single-family home is the traditional ‘American Dream’.
 However, if you’re looking for a single-family in New York City, you’ll probably have the most luck outside of Manhattan.
 Brooklyn, The Bronx, Queens, and Staten Island certainly have many single-family homes.

-Across the city, there are usually more than 4,000 single-family homes on the market.
-A single-family home is certainly the best choice in terms of privacy.
-If you don’t like yard work, don’t want to pay for someone to do it or travel a lot, this may not be the move for you.
+Across the city, there are usually 3,000 to 4,000 single-family homes on the market.
+A single-family home is arguably the best choice in terms of privacy.
+If you don’t like yard work, don’t want to pay for someone to do it, or travel a lot, this may not be the move for you.

 Multi-Family

-Living in one unit in a multi-family home and renting out the other units is a strategy that has recently been referred to as ‘house hacking‘.
-It means that your tenants are essentially paying some if not all of your mortgage, allowing you to live for free or at a very low cost.
+Living in one unit in a multi-family home and renting out the other units is a strategy that has recently been widely used.
+It means that your tenants are essentially paying some, if not all, of your mortgage, allowing you to live for free or at a very low cost.
 This is most popular in 2-4 family properties.
 Many townhouses across Brooklyn and Manhattan employed this technique.
-If you don’t mind living with your tenants this is a great strategy to cut costs and all boroughs of NYC have 2-4 family residences.
-Note, once you go above a 4-unit dwelling, this is considered a commercial property and different guidelines and codes come into play.
+If you don’t mind living with your tenants, this is a great strategy to cut costs, and all boroughs of NYC have 2-4 family residences.
+Note once you go above a 4-unit dwelling, this is considered a commercial property, and different guidelines and codes come into play.

 Condominium